New South Wales Consolidated Acts

 PESTICIDES ACT 1999 - SECT 5

-Meaning of “pesticide”
+Definition of "pesticide"

-5 Meaning of “pesticide”
+5 Definition of "pesticide"

-(1) In this Act, "pesticide" means:
+(1) In this Act,

-(a) an agricultural chemical product within the meaning of the Agvet Code, or
+(a) an agricultural chemical product (within the meaning of the Agvet Code), or

-(b) a veterinary chemical product (within the meaning of the Agvet Code) that is represented as being suitable for, or is manufactured, supplied or used for, the external control of ectoparasites of animals.
+(i) is represented as being suitable for, or is manufactured, supplied or used for, the external control of ectoparasites of animals, and

 (a) destroying, stupefying, repelling, inhibiting the feeding of, or preventing infestation by or attacks of, any pest in relation to a plant, a place or a thing, or